fifi634/social-network/README.md

 ## Global features
 * Login : with secure data
-* Signin : with secure data
+* Sign-up : with secure data
 * Profil: update user information and delete acount exept admin
 * Homepage : display post of all users if authentified
-* Post : with text and picture, update this by only create poster and admin
+* Post : with text and picture, update or del it by only create poster and admin
 * Like post system : with anti cheat
 * Authentification persisting during 1 day
 * You can personalize colors interface in `client/src/config.js`
 * Admin acount - id: admin@groupomania.com / password: admin

 ## Requirement

+>>> NOTE for P7 OpenClassRooms audition : You don't have need to create a MongoDb Atlas account, my personal Atlas is already set up.

 * Node.js : https://nodejs.org
+* An account on MongoDB Atlas server (free version for test and develop): https://www.mongodb.com/fr-fr/pricing
 * Clone this project in your work directory
   `git clone https://github.com/fifi634/Groupomania.git`

 ## Back-end configuration (Atlas by MongoDB)

->>> Note for P7 audition (28, october 2022): .env file is complete and it's into my Github.
+>>> Note for P7 audition (28, october 2022): '.env' file is complete and it's into this Github.
 You haven't need to create it and complete it.

-You must create .env files in api/config/ directory with inside :
+You must create '.env' files in 'api/config/' directory with inside :

 `# Server config :`

-`PORT = '5000'` or other port that you want, default port
+`PORT = '5000'` 5000 is default port, you can set other port

 `# Mongo DB config :`